 Receptacles are made of plastic and are susceptible to breakage and/or cracking.
 These receptacles can be safety hazards and should be replaced.
 Vibrations, lack of someone tightening the terminal screws effectively, and wire types that are affected by heat, can all contribute to the terminal connections.
 You should be especially careful when using aluminum wire for electrical connections.

 The life of your receptacles often depends on the amount of use they receive and the quality of the receptacles.
-There are different grades of receptacles that make a big difference on how long they last.
-Of course, the professional grade receptacles are built much better with a heavier duty contact area.
+There are different grades of receptacles that make a big difference in how long they last.
+The professional grade receptacles are built much better with a heavier duty contact area.

 Be sure that whatever type of receptacle you buy to replace an old or defect one, it should always be the same size rating or larger to handle the load that will be attached to it.
 If you have a 15-amp receptacle, you'll need at least a 15-amp receptacle to replace it.
 That doesn't mean that you couldn't use a 20-amp receptacle as a replacement.